 Each class is responsible for helping to conduct a Shabbat service throughout the year.
-Class services begin at 7:00 and are preceded by a family potluck open to the entire congregation.
+Class services begin at 7:00 and are open to the entire congregation.
 Participation in the class service is a high point of religious school!

 Our TBI program relies heavily on our numerous teen assistants and teachers.
 We are very proud of our teens for their continued support and participation in Religious School.
 They make wonderful role models for our younger students.